Ed Walsh: Peak years

 Walsh made his major league debut in 1904 with the Chicago White Sox and pitched his first full season in 1906, going 17–13 with a 1.88 ERA and 171 strikeouts.
 In Game Three of that year's World Series, which the White Sox won over the Chicago Cubs in six games, Walsh struck out a then-World Series record 12 batters.
-He also struck out at least one batter each inning of that game; this feat has since been duplicated only once, by Bob Gibson in the 1968 World Series opener.
+He also struck out at least one batter each inning of that game; this feat has since been duplicated twice, once by Bob Gibson in the 1968 World Series opener and the other time by Trey Yesavage in Game 5 of the 2025 World Series.
 From this season through 1912, Walsh averaged 24 victories and 220 strikeouts and posted an ERA below 2.00 five times.
 He also led the league in saves five times in this span.
 His finest individual season came in 1908 when he went 40–15 with 269 strikeouts, 6 saves and a 1.42 ERA, leading the American League in wins and strikeouts.
 In 1910, he posted the lowest ERA (1.27) for a pitcher with at least 20 starts and a losing record.
 Walsh also set an American League record by pitching 464 innings in a season.
 On August 27, 1911, Walsh no-hit the Boston Red Sox 5–0.

 Interviewed for the 1966 book The Glory of Their Times, Hall of Famer Sam Crawford referred to Walsh's use of a pitch that was later outlawed: "Big Ed Walsh.
 Great big, strong, good-looking fellow.
 He threw a spitball.
 I think that ball disintegrated on the way to the plate, and the catcher put it back together again.
 I swear, when it went past the plate, it was just the spit went by".

 In 1910, the White Sox opened White Sox Park, which was soon nicknamed Comiskey Park by the press in honor of team owner Charles Comiskey.
 The name was officially changed to Comiskey Park in 1913.
 An apocryphal story goes that architect Zachary Taylor Davis consulted Walsh in setting the park's field dimensions.
 Choosing a design that favored himself and other White Sox pitchers, rather than hitters, Walsh made Comiskey Park a "pitcher's park" for its entire 80-year history.